Li1Davey/SR_LLM/README.md

 #### Baselines
 - `dso_classic`: public code implementation from https://github.com/brendenpetersen/deep-symbolic-optimization.
 It contains the imeplementation of methods `DSR, PQT, VPG, GPMeld `.
-- `ctrl_var_gp`: the inplemenattion of the our proposed control variable genetic programming algorithm and the classic genetic programming algorithm.
+- `gp_and_cvgp`: the re-implementation of the our proposed control variable genetic programming algorithm (https://github.com/jiangnanhugo/cvgp) and the classic genetic programming algorithm.
 We change the code that is relevant to the dataloader.
 - `Eureqa`: the commercial genetic search algorithm.

-#### Exrta
+#### Extra
 - plots: the jupter notebook to generate our figure.
 - result: contains all the output of all the programs, the training logs.